Ludo-lab/micropython-zacwire/readme.md

 MicroPython implementation of the ZACwire protocol used in TSic 506F temperature sensors.

-For now, only the pyboard implementation works very reliably.
-A less robust ESP32 implementation is coming soon.
+The pyboard implementation is based on IRQs and a Timer, and seems to work reliably.

+The RP2040 implementation uses two PIO state machines and also seems quite reliable.
+Thanks to Robert Hammelrath for his [RP2040 Examples](https://github.com/robert-hh/RP2040-Examples).